-- Business: Describe the transformation for your audience. - Code: Enter the code that will perform the transformation, such as a SELECT statement, of a VB Basic or Java Script function or procedure.
+- Business: Describe the transformation for your audience. - Code: Enter the code that will perform the transformation, such as a SELECT statement, or a VBBasic or Java Script function or procedure.

-Rules tab
+Data Movement Rules tab

 These are the rules from the Data Movement Rules node of the Data Lineage Explorer.